pluralsh/polly/docs/liquid_filters.md

 Implementation: github.com/Masterminds/sprig/v3.mustToRawJson

 ##  mustUniq
 Generates a list with all of the duplicates removed.
+Like other `must` functions instead of panicking when there is a problem it will return an error to the template engine.

 Implementation: github.com/Masterminds/sprig/v3.mustUniq

 ##  mustWithout
 Filters items out of a list.
+Like other `must` functions instead of panicking when there is a problem it will return an error to the template engine.